ParadigmZero/homeworked-terraform-iac/README.md

 Guarantee compatibility with this version, or use another version at your discretion.
 Author likes `tfenv` ( >https://github.com/tfutils/tfenv> ) as a tool to manage and use Terraform version.

-Example setup using brew package manager ( <brew.sh> ) - MacOs, Linux or Windows WSL:
+Example setup using brew package manager ( <https://brew.sh> ) - MacOs, Linux or Windows WSL:

 `brew install tfenv`